Captain Bartolo Montador

 - Dirty Meg has Repair d6.

 - Swamp Gobber River Raiders are excellent little contesting pieces and every so often they'll hit a weaken on a Warbeast skewing your army's ARM even further.
+They are fairly vital for contesting scenario in a Bart army.

 Highly recommended to play in this theme as it solves nearly all his problems for him.
 You can debuff ARM, DEF, remove stealth, grant magic weapon and contest with individual pieces.